 “The information on medications and products ( dilators, lubricants, bumpers, condoms, etc.) was very helpful.
 I can now direct patients to pain management strategies they can quickly and easily use.
 The discussion on sexual arousal and PGAD helped me key in on treatment areas for certain patients.
 Hearing about case studies, successful clinical strategies and techniques my colleagues use helped me “up my game” with complicated patients.
 I can ask better questions and seek more details.
 This course was presented by very knowledgeable and experienced presenters who brought humor and sincerity together to teach.
 Because of this, I could learn about pelvic health, pain, and dysfunction from a nice variety of viewpoints.”

-To check out all other Pelvic Guru 2019 courses, go HERE!
+To check out all of our Pelvic Global sexual health courses, go HERE!

 Thanks for reading!

 Heather Edwards, PT, AASECT Certified Sexuality Counselor and Educator